Reckless (1951 film)

 Reckless (Balarrasa) is a 1951 Spanish drama film directed by José Antonio Nieves Conde.
 It was entered into the 1951 Cannes Film Festival.

 Plot

-Spanish missionary Javier Mendoza (Fernando Fernán Gómez) finds himself trapped in the middle of a massive snow storm in Alaska.
-Fearing that the end of his days has come, he begins to remember his life: After the death of his mother, his father (Javier Tordesillas) dedicates himself to gambling and Javier himself, known as Balarrasa, also leads a life rampant.
+Spanish missionary Javier Mendoza (Fernando Fernán Gómez) finds himself trapped in the middle of a massive snowstorm in Alaska.
+Fearing that the end of his days has come, he begins to remember his life: After the death of his mother, his father (Javier Tordesillas) dedicates himself to gambling and Javier himself, known as Balarrasa, also leads a rampant life.
 Nor do the other siblings, Fernando (Luis Prendes), Lina (Dina Stern) and Maite (María Rosa Salgado) lead exemplary lives.
-When the Spanish Civil War breaks out, Mendoza incurs in an unheroic behavior that ends the life of a colleague by playing cards for a guard that does not belong to him.
-Impressed by the event, he enters the Seminary.
+When the Spanish Civil War breaks out, Mendoza engages in unheroic behavior that ends the life of a colleague when he plays cards instead of pulling a guard duty shift that was assigned to him.
+Affected by the event, he enters the seminary.
 After redirecting the existence of his relatives, he begins a new life as a missionary.